Lesson Objective: Students will be able to understand and use variable expressions to represent and solve real-world problems.

 Materials:

-Introduction (5 minutes): Begin the lesson by reviewing what a fraction is and the parts of a fraction (numerator and denominator).
-Explain to students that today they will be learning about adding and subtracting fractions with like denominators.
+Introduction (5 minutes): Begin the lesson by reviewing the definition of a fraction and the different parts of a fraction (numerator and denominator).
+Next, ask the students what they know about multiplying fractions.
+Write their responses on the board.

 Materials: